-The U.S. Bank Visa® Platinum Card credit score requirement is 700 or better.
-That means people with good credit or better have a shot at getting approved for the U.S. Bank Platinum.
+The credit score you need for the U.S. Bank Platinum card is 700 or better.
+That means people with at least good credit have a shot at getting approved for this card.

-If you excel in other areas, you might be able to get approved with a slightly lower credit score in some cases.
+Since all these criteria are taken into consideration, you might be able to get approved with a slightly lower credit score.
 But it’s best to wait to apply until you meet the U.S. Bank Platinum credit score requirement.
 You can check your credit score for free on WalletHub.

 The best U.S. Bank credit cards require a 750 credit score or higher for good approval odds.
 Most U.S. Bank’s co-branded credit cards require good credit, or a credit score of at least 700.
-In other words, most U.S. Bank credit cards are for people with good credit or excellent credit, but there are options for applicants with lower scores, too.… read full answer
+In other words, most U.S. Bank credit cards are for people with good credit or excellent credit, but there are options for applicants with lower scores, too.

 U.S. Bank Minimum Credit Score Requirements by Card: